|

 Distribution: This butterfly has a large range and is found throughout most of the UK.

 Habitat: This species occurs on grassland where there are fine grasses, especially in dry, well-drained situations where the sward is short and sparse.
-The largest colonies occur on downland, heathland, and coastal dunes.

 Diet: Fine grasses, especially fescues, meadow-grasses, and bents.